Gamengday/JADB/index.md

  - settings setup | Starts the process to set up the bot to use some features.
  - settings clear | Clears the servers chosen settings.
  - settings apps | Starts the process to add questions to a "Department".
+ - settings modify [settings choice] | Used to change a setting after setup.
  - stealemoji [name] [link/emoji] | Uploads an emoji to the Guild.

 #### Roblox Commands: